Over the Atlantic Ocean in a suit – Stanisław Skarżyński

 RWD-5bis (SP-AJU) on display (National Digital Archive, 1-G-1122a)

-In August 1939, shortly before the outbreak of the World War II, Skarżyński was additionally assigned the Chief of Staff of the Pomeranian Army and he held this position during the Invasion of Poland.
-After the defeat of Poland, Skarżyński was evacuated to Romania, sharing the fate of many other Polish soldiers.
+In August 1939, shortly before the outbreak of the World War II, Skarżyński was additionally appointed the Chief of Staff of the Pomeranian Army and he held this position during the Invasion of Poland.
+After the defeat, Skarżyński was evacuated to Romania, sharing the fate of many other Polish soldiers.
 There, acting as Deputy Air Force Attaché, he coordinated the transfer of Polish pilots to France.

 Eventually, Skarżyński followed the same path, and in 1940 came to France, soon becoming the Deputy Chief of Staff in the Polish Air Force there.
-The French episode was, regrettably short, and after the fall of France he set off for the Great Britain, together with many other Polish refugees.
+After the fall of France, he continued to Great Britain with other Polish refugees.

 Shortly after arriving to Britain, Skarżyński was assigned a new task of educating Polish cadet airmen and become the commander of their training course.
 The experience and flying skills of the pioneer aviator were supposedly noted by Polish authorities as a valuable asset, so it seemed that Skarżyński´s future career would be related to pilot training.